 When the COVID-19 pandemic shut down international travel, I was devastated like every other in the Travel and Tourism space.
-It took a while to accept that I won’t be able to travel again for the foreseeable future.
+It took a while to accept that I wouldn’t be able to travel again for the foreseeable future.
 That said, closing the borders opened up possibilities for exploring more of my own backyard.
 What a blessing in disguise!

 One of the cutest little villages in rural Ontario is Elora.
 It’s located along the Grand River, and at about 90 minutes.
 It’s a charming destination for a day trip from Toronto.
 One of the famous Group of Seven painters, A.J.
 Casson, called Elora “Ontario’s Most Beautiful Village.”

 There are tons of things to do in Elora.
 If you love the outdoors, there are parks and extreme activities like river tubing and zip-lining while hiking in the beautiful Elora Gorge will make you one with nature.
 There are tons of authentic, original mom-and-pop shops, with numerous places to eat, from fine dining to cute cafes.
 Elora also has several art galleries, or you can make your own art at one of the many classes.
 While the borders remain closed or even when they open up again, be sure to spend a day in Elora!

 Lanark County is a region of Ontario that often falls far under the radar of domestic travelers.
 But this little slice of heaven, which sits just underneath the Ottawa Valley, is an absolute gem for local adventures in the province.
 Not only is Lanark County home to the town of Perth, Ontario, which is one of the prettiest small towns in Ontario.
 But it’s also home to some of the most delicious craft chocolate makers in the country.